-As we navigate through 2025, the global economic landscape presents a complex mix of challenges and opportunities.
-The International Monetary Fund (IMF) projects a modest global growth rate of 3.2% for both 2024 and 2025, a slight decline from the 3.3% observed in 2023.
-This subdued growth is influenced by factors such as rising protectionism, stagnant trade agreements, and structural issues like aging populations and low productivity.
+The global economic outlook 2025 presents a complex mix of challenges and opportunities as economies adjust to slower growth, trade tensions, and structural pressures.
+As we navigate through 2025, the International Monetary Fund (IMF) projects global growth of 3.2% for both 2024 and 2025, slightly down from 2023.
+This subdued performance reflects rising protectionism, stagnant trade agreements, aging populations, and low productivity.

 United States economic outlook